SteveCastle/SteveCastle/README.md

 ## Hi there 👋
 My name is Stephen, I'm a software developer.
-I've worked at Vegas.com building cool travel products and now at Pluralsight building amazing learning experiences.
+I've worked at Vegas.com building cool travel products at Pluralsight building amazing learning experiences, and now at Hudl where we do awesome things for athletes and coaches.
 I also work on a lot of other projects in my spare time.
 Here are a few of them!